michaelcale/books/books/go/0010-getting-started/070-accessing-documentation-offline.md

 The two commands above will start web-servers with documentation similar to what is found online [here](https://golang.org/doc/) and [here](https://tour.golang.org/) respectively.

-For quick reference check from command-line, eg for fmt.Print:
+You can also use `godoc` for quick reference.
+For example, to see documentation for fmt.Print:

 ```sh
 godoc cmd/fmt Print